ut8ia/hookexec/README.md

 Typical use cases :
 - catch GitLab or GitHub hook to refresh environment
 - build automation in CI\CD
-- relay events to N messangers
+- relay events to N messengers

 ### config example
 ```yaml